dineshkummarc/Picturo2.0/README.md

  - [x] Update Vendor Directory for Bramus/router to use dev-master
  - [x] Update Vendor Directory for Twig to use v2.8.x
 </br>Optional:
- - [ ] Convert all of the image types to a single image source (.jpeg/.png) while viewing on the album
+ - [ ] Convert all of the image types to a single image source (.jpeg/.png) while viewing on the Album
  - [x] Update Composer for external dependencies